Conceptual Understanding:

 Take some additional notes on how the Ecological Footprint can be reduced in places such as the UAE (see video below).

-Homework: Exam Corner
+Option 1.
+Exam Corner

 Choose ONE of the following questions and answer for homework for next lesson.